SamW94/gogolf-api/README.md

     `postgres://user:password@localhost:5432/gogolf?sslmode=disable`

+5. Your `.env` file should also contain something like this to ensure the API container can communicate with the database (`localhost` will not work as the DB URL if you're using docker compose):

+    `DB_URL_DOCKER="postgres://<user>:<password>@gogolf-postgres:5432/gogolf?sslmode=disable"`

-5. Ensure you Docker engine is running, and run `docker-compose up` or start your Postgres container/database.
+6. Ensure you Docker engine is running, and run `docker-compose up` or start your Postgres container and the API container.

 6. Open another terminal window.
 From the root of the project, change into the `sql/schema` directory and run the goose migration.